minghancmh/network-emulation/topology-generator/README.md

 ## Getting the routing tables
 The config of the topology can be edited in `config`.
 Thereafter, run `./gen.sh` to get the routing tables.
 This will be located in `routing_tables.json`.

+`./clean.sh` can be run to clean up the folder structure.
+It removes the output files.

-### The below is the readme of toe original repository.
+### The below is the readme of the original repository.
 ## Running topo-gen
 To run `topo-gen` use the following command: